iLogo to come

 if PWX should have the approach to focus on "water organisations" only, it would be a petty.
 Focusing on one important - but narrow - field within the complex systems interrelations of human livelihoods would be too short.
 Organisations with a broader view and experience will most likely not be able to answer some technical questions in detail but will surely bring up issues at stake concerning embedding of the water project within a complex livelihood situation.
 And after all...Kairos does not have a water focus either.

-By Peer Water Exchange Posted on Tue 08 Jan 2008, about 13 years ago
+By Peer Water Exchange Posted on Tue 08 Jan 2008, over 14 years ago

 This is a good discussion.
 There is definitely a water and sanitation focus for PWX members.
 Some like Protos are 100% water focused, while others like CARE have water as a very small component of their operations.

 PWX (and BPR) does not want to work with orgs who do isolated single projects.
 We are interested in those orgs who want to have some growing impact in the sector.

 For d.o.b. there are 3 issues which i would like PWX members work with them on: